Repton School: Coat of arms and flag

-The school's arms are three eaglets holding a "cross formy fitcy or".
+The school's arms are three eaglets holding a cross.

 Partnerships

 In May 2016, the school made defibrillators on its site available to the local community.
 Some of the staff at the school have been vocal about the issue of speeding traffic in the village of Repton and have participated in public speed gun enforcement.

 During the 2020 Coronavirus pandemic the school's DT department made PPE for key NHS workers.

 Repton School and Repton village combine every year for a charity event known as Sale of Work.
 Funds raised are distributed to a range of local and national charities chosen by representatives of both communities.